charliemenke/TaxCatV2/README.md

 # Welcome to TaxCat V2!

-TaxCat is a Node.js Listening server that implements RabbitMQ's messaging protocol to listen for WordPress post publishes and updates and runs the body text through IMB's Watson cognitive text API, returning custom "Company" and "People" taxonomies, updating the relevant post.
+TaxCat (Taxonomies & Categories) is a Node.js Listening server that implements RabbitMQ's messaging protocol to listen for WordPress post publishes and updates and runs the body text through IMB's & Microsoft's cognitive text API, returning custom "Company, People, and Concepts" taxonomies mentioned, then updating the relevant post.

 # Setting up